 new Pepper Pan GENOME consortium is currently open, join today and enjoy its full benefits!

 The Genus Capsicum, commonly referred to as pepper, is a member of the Solanaceae family.
 The genus includes at least 32 different species, provides a variety of fruit shapes, sizes and tastes and used for culinary, medicinal and ornamental purposes.
-Total chili pepper production in 2017 was 4.7 million pounds on a total of 18,900 acres, valued at $143 million (NASS, 2017).
+Total chili and bell pepper production in the US in 2018 was 1.6 Billion pounds on a total of 53,900 acres harvested, valued at $US628 million (NASS, 2018).
+The estimated world production in 2017 is 130 Billion pounds on a total of 11.5 million acres harvested (FAO).
 The species Capsicum annuum is the most common of the five domesticated capsicums, including popular varieties of both sweet peppers and hot chilis.
-It is a mainly self-pollinated diploid specie with an estimated genome size of 3.48Gbp, most of which (75-85%) is highly repetitive.
+It is a mainly self-pollinated diploid species with an estimated genome size of 3.48Gbp.

 The pepper breeding and research community needs an affordable and fast means to supplement the publicly known reference genomes with other divergent genomes representing the pepper genetic diversity and a comprehensive means to fully capture and explore the intra species genetic variance in genic and nongenic regions alike.

 By joining this consortium, you can expand your genomic research efforts - you will benefit from all its de novo assembled genomes, direct linear mappings between all these genomes, transcripts mapping for each of them, statistical report and reciprocal analysis between each genome.